thorin-schiffer/freeturn/docs/contribution.md

 - don't be a jerk 🦄
 - don't forget it is a human being at the other end 🤝

+## Docs contributions

+This docs is created with [mkdocs](https://www.mkdocs.org/) and hosted thankfully on readthedocs.
+It uses markdown language, take a brief look at the readthedocs' [getting started with mkdocs](https://docs.readthedocs.io/en/stable/intro/getting-started-with-mkdocs.html).
+Markdown is an intuitive and simple markup language, [here](https://docs.readthedocs.io/en/stable/intro/getting-started-with-mkdocs.html) you can find more about it.

+If you want to submit additional docs or spelling corrections, please submit a [pull request](#pull-requests).

 ## Setting up python env

 * Install pyenv for managing your python versions: https://github.com/pyenv/pyenv.